 In line with this, the importance of partnerships on the pitch is also emphasised this year.
 Building effective partnerships is a crucial part of Football Manager 2018, particularly in the centre of the pitch, and really builds the sense that you are in charge of a team rather than twenty-three or so individuals.

 The single biggest change, however, is a subtle one.
 As opposed to previous years where a tactic could last months or even years before opposition teams wised up to it, tactics in Football Manager 2018 last sometimes only a few weeks before being sussed out which keeps you constantly on your toes and does not allow you to slide into tactical complacency.

-Whilst I still think that the annual full-price release model of sports games has become a means for allowing companies to cash in on minimum effort, this is an axe to grind with the likes of FIFA, Madden, and NFL rather than this year’s solid improvement in the Football Manager series.
+Whilst I still think that the annual full-price release model of sports games is quickly becoming a means for allowing companies to cash in on minimum effort, this is an axe to grind with the likes of FIFA, Madden and NFL rather than this year’s solid improvement in the Football Manager series.